Treatment for GERD

 - Natrum Phosphoricum is a homeopathic remedy for acid reflux and one of the best natural remedies for heartburn.
-It is useful when heartburn is attended with difficulty swallowing.
+It is useful when heartburn is associated with difficulty swallowing.
 Other symptoms include sour belching, waterbrash, and vomiting of sour fluid or cheesy, curdled masses.
 A lump sensation in the throat may also be present, along with a loss of appetite.

 - Sulphuric Acid is a remedy for GERD where intensely sour belching is present.
 Heartburn, sour vomiting, and nausea are other symptoms.
 The sour vomiting mostly appears after eating.

 Acupuncture for Acid reflux – ancient Chinese natural treatment for GERD

 Acupuncture for acid reflux is a primary healing technique in Traditional Chinese Medicine.
 Based on the National Center for Complementary and Alternative Medicine report, acupuncture has been progressively achieving recognition as an unconventional form of treatment since the beginning of the 1970s, when it initially moved to the U.S. as a medical approach for different sorts of pain syndromes.
 By needling particular biologically active skin points on the head, torso, and extremities, acupuncturists challenge to re-establish the stability of internal energy (Qi).

 A well-trained, licensed specialist must deliver acupuncture for acid reflux treatment.

 Acupuncture for acid reflux is recognized as commonly harmless, even though insignificant bruising can sporadically happen.
 Those bruises usually disappear within 15 days.